justinseiter/fetched.io/README.md

     ==>  Your screenshot can be viewed at http://fetched.io/shots/abcd

 ## Getting Started
-**The "fetch" option has not been officially merged into the main screenFetch app yet.**

-In the meantime you can use the following steps to start submitting shots to Fetched.io.
+**The "fetch" option has not been officially merged into the main screenFetch app yet.**  However, you can use the following steps to start submitting shots to Fetched.io.

- 1. Signup at http://fetched.io/register to create an account and receive your **FETCHED_ID**.
+ 1. Signup at http://fetched.io/register and get your **FETCHED_ID**.
  2. Add your FETCHED_ID to your existing list of local environment variables.
-Usually these are stored in a file located at ```/home/username/.profile```.
-If you prefer to store it in ```.bashrc``` or ```.zshrc``` that is fine too.
-The result we're after is getting back a FETCHED_ID when we echo the variable, eg ```echo $FETCHED_ID``` should return the ID from the source file.
+You can store it in your ```.profile``` or anywhere you prefer.
+The result we're after is getting back a FETCHED_ID when we echo the variable, eg ```echo $FETCHED_ID``` should return the ID from the source file you use.
- 3. Install the latest version of [screenFetch](https://github.com/KittyKatt/screenFetch).
-Their is an option for just about every type of distro.
+ 3. Install [screenFetch](https://github.com/KittyKatt/screenFetch) or go to the next step if you already have it.
  4. Add [the following snippet](https://gist.github.com/justinseiter/cd624a4948596a72cd32) to the "takeShot" section of your local screenFetch.
-A good place to add it is just before the "local-example".
+Add it is just before the "local-example".
 You can find where screenFetch is located on your system with ```which screenfetch```.
+[This is what your copy of screenFetch should look like when you're done.](https://github.com/justinseiter/screenFetch/blob/master/screenfetch-dev#L2096)
  5. You're all set!
 Now just issue the command ```screenfetch -s -u fetch```.

+## Troubleshooting

+**ISSUE: No link is returned**, ie - ```your screenshot can be viewed at``` **SOLUTION:** This probably means you haven't updated your local copy of screenFetch with the "fetch" snippet.
+See "Step 4" above.
+It's also possible you mistyped the command.
+It should be ```screenfetch -s -u fetch```

+**ISSUE: Link takes you directly to http://fetched.io/shots/** **SOLUTION:** If your link does not include an ID for the shot in the path, ie - http://fetched.io/shots/1a2b3c it probably means it cannot find the FETCHED_ID local variable.
+Check that the variable is available by typing ```echo $FETCHED_ID``` in your terminal.
+If a blank line is returned see "Step 2" above.
+Note, if you added the environment variable to your ```.profile``` you'll need to logout/login or issue the command ```source ~/.profile``` to reload the variables in the file.